Strict universes for Grothendieck topoi: Generalities on descent and kappa -compactness

 \section{Generalities on descent and \texorpdfstring{$\kappa$}{kappa}-compactness}

 In preparation for our universe construction, we recall notions of descent and compactness together and develop the required theory.
 Accordingly, fix a Grothendieck topos $\ECat$.
-When we speak of a regular cardinal $\kappa$, we assume $\kappa\geq\omega$.
+Unless specifically mentioned otherwise, we shall assume that all regular cardinals are infinite.

 In \cref{sec:intro} we observed that the natural notion of morphism between generic maps $\pi$, $\rho$ for a universe is not a merely a commuting square $\Mor{\pi}{\rho}$ but rather a \emph{cartesian} square; only the latter ensures that a family classified by $\pi$ is also classified by $\rho$.
 While $\ArrCat{\ECat}$ readily adopts the essential characteristics of $\ECat$ (for instance, it is also a Grothendieck topos) the wide subcategory restricting to cartesian squares is not even cocomplete.
 We first recall the descent properties of $\ECat$ to show that this subcategory is closed under coproducts, filtered colimits and pushouts along monomorphisms (\cref{lem:colim-in-cart-arr}).